 Which Facebook Posts Should You Promote?

-Our last social media blog post discussed how Facebook promoted posts can benefit your practice, but is it really beneficial to promote every post on your Facebook page?
+By now you might be aware that promoting Facebook posts can benefit your practice, but how do you decide which posts to promote?
+Should you really promote all your Facebook posts?
 Well, would you create a billboard featuring every single conversation you’ve had with a patient or colleague?
 Probably not.
 The same can be said for Facebook promoted posts.
-While it is recommended to mix up your professional posts with some fun, light-hearted personal posts and information from other industry professionals, those are the types of posts that should probably be left unpromoted.
+While it is recommended to mix up your professional posts with some more personal posts and information from other industry professionals, those are the types of posts that should probably be left unpromoted.

 If you want to get the most bang for your buck, be sure to strategically select your promoted posts.
 Treat promoted posts like ads and ask yourself if you would spend your ad budget on creating a billboard or magazine ad with the post.
 Another question you can ask yourself is if you saw your post in your newsfeed, would you want to click on it to learn more?

-- Links back to your blog or website
+- Links that direct back to your blog or website.

-- Any contests or specials you are running – Recent Facebook research says these types of promoted posts are the most successful.
+- Any contests or specials you are running.
+Research shows these types of promoted posts are the most successful.

-- Visually-appealing posts – 1-2 lines of text with an eye-catching image usually receives high engagement.
+- Visually appealing posts.
+1-2 lines of text with an eye-catching image usually receive high engagement.

-- Links to other blogs and websites – These are great to share, but why would you pay to drive traffic back to another person’s website?
+- Links to other blogs and websites.
+These can be great to share, but why would you pay to drive traffic back to another person’s website?

 - Personal posts regarding holidays, birthdays, vacations, family, etc. Current patients love to see these types of posts, but if your goal is to attract new patients, they want to know more about your expertise and the services you offer.